 You’ll find that almost all motorcycle drybags, are roll-bags.

 So, you close the top, fold it over a few times to create a seal, then strap the heck outta’ it.
-Roll bags create an extra line of defense for those that want full waterproofing.
+Roll bags create an extra line of defence for those that want full waterproofing.

 The Best Motorcycle Roll-Bag